thetechleila/Womens-Mentoring-Network-AI-Modernization/README.md

 Using various convenient and cost effective/free AI integrations and platforms like Visily AI and Claude AI.

-⭐️  **Find out more project details from our team's proposal [here](https://docs.google.com/document/d/1x1yIWhGwszDX7PgCn4ofVuyVAkwN8kweNgA6oJSXPPk/edit?usp=sharing)** ⭐️
+⭐️  **Read more about the project from our team's proposal [here](https://docs.google.com/document/d/1x1yIWhGwszDX7PgCn4ofVuyVAkwN8kweNgA6oJSXPPk/edit?usp=sharing)** ⭐️

+📺  **Check out the project presentation [here](https://docs.google.com/presentation/d/1da-bEGELYlEqdavJ-qZZzi6ONnhRgpwwUqKwI5B_COM/edit?usp=sharing)** 📺

 All project deliverables were completed between August 4, 2025 at 6:30pm to August 6, 2025 at 5pm when the project was submitted as per the requirements of the **AI for Impact: The NonProfit Challenge Hackathon presented by [the Southwest Connecticut Tech Hub](https://cttechhub.org/) & [the Stamford Partnership](https://stamfordpartnership.org/)**